Dice · Threshold Audit

 Winna originals catalogue cross-reference

-For variety within Winna, the catalogue covers the standard mechanics plus the HiLo sequential prediction build which is less common across the audit set.
+For variety within Winna, the catalogue covers the standard mechanics plus the HiLo sequential prediction build which is less common across operator coverage.
 Dice sits as the simplest single-decision mechanic in the Winna originals lineup.

 Winna Dice is the fastest-feedback original in the catalogue.
 The visual presentation is minimal; the mechanic is mathematically locked uniform-distribution.